Regency Mall (Richmond, Virginia): History

 In September 2017, Sears closed its store at Regency Square as part of a plan to close 16 stores nationwide.
 This left JCPenney as the mall's only original anchor.

 The same month, an overpass over one of the mall's entrances was demolished, starting work on a 30 million dollar renovation of the mall.
 It will remove the parking deck on the second story of the mall, making its parking space completely level.
 Regal Entertainment Group will move into the former Macy's spaces as well.

 In September 2019, Forever 21 announced that it would be closing its two-level store at Regency Square after filing for Chapter 11 bankruptcy.

 In early 2020, the abandoned Sears store was demolished for construction of a new 320-unit apartment complex.

-On August 20, 2020, it was announced that JCPenney would close in November 2020 as part of a plan to close 155 stores nationwide, leaving the mall with no anchors.
+On August 20, 2020, it was announced that JCPenney would close in November 2020 as part of a plan to close 155 stores nationwide.
 The structure was purchased from JCPenney by the owners of the mall for $3 million for redevelopment.

 On October 10, 2020, Surge Trampoline Park opened in the top floor of the former Macy's North building.

+Henrico County opened a new Adult Education Center in the bottom of Regency Mall in 2022.